 The tuition in Innsbruck is the same as at the home campus of St. Mary’s University, which currently is $1,235 per credit.
 There are no special fees, but students must purchase the books required for their courses.

 Students from St. Mary’s must enroll in not less than five credits, nor more than six credits.
 Students from other law schools can take no more than six credits and are subject to any minimum credit-hour requirement set by their home institutions.
-Classes begin on Monday, July 3 (students should arrive in Innsbruck no later than Sunday, July 2).
-The last exams are Thursday, Aug.
-3.
+Classes begin on Monday, July 2 (students should arrive in Innsbruck no later than Sunday, July 1).
+The last exams will be no later than Friday, August 3rd.